BinomialLLC/basis_universal/webgl/README.md

 ## Testing locally

 You can locally host the files under the "webgl" folder.
-One way is to use [Python to setup a local webserver](https://pythonbasics.org/webserver/) to setup a webserver in the 'webgl' directory.
+One way is to use [Python to setup a local webserver](https://pythonbasics.org/webserver/) in the 'webgl' directory:

 ```
 cd webgl